Swinging Sixties

-Shaping the popular consciousness of aspirational Britain in the 1960s, the period was a West End-centred phenomenon regarded as happening among young, middle class people, and was often considered as "simply a diversion" by them.
+Shaping the popular consciousness of aspirational Britain in the 1960s, the period was a West End–centred phenomenon regarded as happening among young, middle class people, and was often considered as "simply a diversion" by them.
 The swinging scene also served as a consumerist counterpart to the more overtly political and radical British underground of the same period.
 English cultural geographer Simon Rycroft wrote that "whilst it is important to acknowledge the exclusivity and the dissenting voices, it does not lessen the importance of Swinging London as a powerful moment of image making with very real material effect."
+The "Swinging" period had ended by the early 1970s.

 Background

 The Swinging Sixties was a youth movement emphasising the new and modern.
 It was a period of optimism and hedonism, and a cultural revolution.
 One catalyst was the recovery of the British economy after post-Second World War austerity, which lasted through much of the 1950s.